Singapore Delight – Pandan Chiffon Cake

 Singaporean Food

 Singapore is famous for FOOD.
 Pandan Chiffon Cake, I think it is one of the most famous iconic food here.
-You either use store-bought Pandan Paste or make your own Pandan juice and added into the cake batter.
+You either use store-bought pandan paste or make your own pandan juice and added into the cake batter.
 A nick name for this paste with vibrant green is called ‘Asian vanilla extract’, from this name, I think you probably can image how fragrant it is.
 When I opened the bottle of it, seriously … it smelt incredibly GOOD!

 As a baker, I particularly look out for the bakes here.
 One of my favourite cakes in Singapore is Pandan Chiffon Cake.